PatrykJamroz/video-app/README.md

 * Bootstrap

 ### Future development
-App has been written in js befeore I got first job as frontend dev.
+App has been written in js before I got first job as frontend dev.
 After that I re-wrote it to typesciprt, added eslint and did refactor work.
 Currenly I'm focused on my frontend job so I have little time to be active here on github.
 In the future I will try to implement following:
 * Errors handling